 From a product’s malfunction to writing down the wrong date for a delivery or posting an offensive image on social media, any of these relatively common factors will result in a negative image.

-Reputation Management Basics: What Types of Content Produce a Bad Reputation?
+Reputation Management Basics: What Types of Content Produce a Negative Reputation?

 Just like SEO, reputation management can be approached in a variety of different ways.

-However, before determining the best strategy, it’s important to understand the different types of content that can give your business a bad reputation.
+However, before determining the best strategy, it’s important to understand the different types of content that can give your business a negative reputation.

-No brand acquires a bad reputation on purpose, but it’s easy to make the same mistake when you’re not aware of the elements that can give you a negative image.
+No brand acquires a negative reputation on purpose, but it’s easy to make the same mistake when you’re not aware of the elements that can give you a negative image.

 When it comes to online reputation management, the content a company publishes isn’t usually what gives it a bad name.